-Planning for resources involves developing and assessing alternative scenarios based on a range of growth rates, resource costs, capital costs, types of generation resources, energy efficiency programs, levels of emissions, water usage and other considerations.
-The various alternative resource plans are compared on the basis of cost, environmental characteristics and other factors.
+Electric resource planning (ERP) for resources involves developing and assessing alternative scenarios based on a range of growth rates, resource costs, capital costs, types of generation resources, energy efficiency programs, levels of emissions, water usage and other considerations.
+Various resource plan scenarios are compared on the basis of cost, reliability, environmental characteristics and other factors.

 Operating under the cooperative principles, Tri-State seeks to keep members and the public informed.
 Your participation in this process is encouraged.

-To view the 2020 ERP filings, go to the Colorado Public Utilities Commission Electronic Filings web page.
-Search for Documents under Proceeding Number 20A-0528E or PUBLIC Attachment BN-2 to Direct Testimony of Brad Nebergall [Hearing Exhibit 101].
+To view the 2020 ERP filings, go to the Colorado Public Utilities Commission (PUC) Electronic Filings web page.
+Search for Documents under Proceeding Number 20A-0528E.
+The RPP covered by the 2020 ERP was 2021 to 2040.

 2020 IRP Public Process